-Elementary and Junior High=8:30-8:45 Early Childhood=8:45-9:05
+Junior High riding in the van=8:15am Elementary=8:30-8:45 Early Childhood=8:45-9:05

 Dismissal will happen at different outdoor locations when weather allows.
 In inclement weather students will be picked up outside of their classrooms.